RareBreeds/Orbits/manual/docs/index.md

 The number of on-beats in the rhythm, or the density.
 Integer range between 0 and the current Length inclusive.

 ### Shift : Input
 Sets the beat in the rhythm to start from.
-A sync pulse will reset the current beat to this beat.
+A sync pulse will set the current beat to this number of beats before beat 0.
 Integer range between 0 and the current Length - 1 inclusive.
+Rotating this knob has the effect of rotating the beat the same direction around the circle.

 ### Reverse : Input
 Sets the direction that the clock advances the beat.
 Clockwise when Off, Anticlockwise when On.